One of the Joys of Maturity

 I came scarily close to losing one of my favorite garden varieties this year.
 Only one seed of the Japanese Long Pickling variety of cucumber germinated this spring.
 Of course, one is all it takes, but it was close.

-I got my original start on Japanese Long Pickling cucumber seeds from Stokes Seeds long ago.
+I got my original start on Japanese Long Pickling cucumber seeds from Stokes Seeds many years ago.
 Stokes quit carrying the open pollinated variety long ago in favor of some hybrid or another.
 But I've not found a cucumber its equal for making bread and butter pickles.

 The Japanese Long Pickling variety of cucumbers produces abundant crops of long, thin and often straight fruit when trellised.
 The fruit easily grow to 16-20" long while remaining thin and tender enough for slicing for pickles or table use.